 People with intellectual and developmental disabilities (IDD) want to live, learn, work, pay taxes, and be productive and fully included in their communities.
 Federal public policy is critical to achieving this vision.

 The Arc partners with AAIDD, ANCOR, ASA, NACDD, and UCP to create this public policy agenda.
 We work together to shape, expand, and protect a strong federal role that provides vital benefits, services, and supports and assures civil rights for our constituency.

 All branches of the federal government play critical roles in affirming, securing, and achieving the vision of inclusion and ensuring that the civil rights of persons with disabilities are realized.
 Featured goals are below.
-A complete list of topics can be found in our full Public Policy Goals.
+A complete list of topics can be found in our full Public Policy Agenda.

 Civil rights must be preserved through vigilant enforcement of laws and regulations as well as strong opposition to efforts that limit the rights of people with IDD.

 Community-Based Long Term Supports & Services

 These must be widely accessible, consumer controlled, and provided in the community without the requirement that people impoverish themselves in order to obtain assistance with activities of daily living, such as getting dressed, taking medication, and preparing meals.

 Direct Support Professionals

 These professionals must be well trained and fairly compensated to provide the necessary supports and services for people with I/DD where they work and live.

 The education system must help people with IDD to achieve their full potential and independence by having high expectations, integrated instruction by certified and effective teachers, inclusive classrooms, appropriate assessments, and only using positive behavioral supports.

 Employment, Training, and Wages

 Employment programs must be expanded to provide more job development, placement, coaching, skills training, and other services necessary to help find and maintain competitive, integrated employment for people with I/DD.